-Jonathan Harkavy limits his practice to dispute resolution, including arbitration, mediation, private judging and neutral evaluation.
-He is a certified mediator with special experience in complex commercial, corporate finance and shareholder disputes, class actions and employment disputes of all kinds.
+Jonathan R. Harkavy is a partner at Patterson Harkavy, LLP.
+With decades of legal experience, Jon now limits his practice to alternative dispute resolution, including arbitration, mediation and neutral evaluation.
+Jon has conducted well over 4000 mediations and has served as an arbitrator in more than 100 disputes.
+He has special experience in class actions, complex commercial disputes and a wide variety of employment disputes.
 He has been listed in every edition of Best Lawyers and maintains a national practice in the dispute resolution field.